OloOcki/zaha/README.md

 **To date the largest benchmark for facade semantic segmentation of point clouds**

-WACV'25: ZAHA: Introducing the Level of Facade Generalization and the Large-Scale Point Cloud Facade Semantic Segmentation Benchmark Dataset

 ## :star2: Highlights
 - **601 mln** annotated points
 - Introducing LoFG: Level of Facade Generalization enabling hierarchical understanding of facades